Mindfulness-Based Psychotherapy in Greenwich, Darien, Westport, Westchester, and Surrounding Areas in Connecticut and New York

 What is mindfulness-based therapy?
 Mindfulness-based therapy involves cultivating: (1) awareness and (2) acceptance.
 Mindfulness is about being fully aware of what is going on in the present moment - our thoughts, emotions, experiences.
 Mindfulness is also about being aware in a certain way – with acceptance.
 That is, we pay attention to our experiences with a sense of curiosity and openness.

 How can mindfulness-based therapy help me?
 Mindfulness-based therapy can help you get out of "automatic pilot", savor the present moment, get in better touch with your thoughts and feelings, and let go of the various stories that your mind tells you.
-I will work with you to help you become more aware of the present moment and separate yourself from your thoughts and emotions, giving you the tools to combat various psychological symptoms as they arise.
+We will work with you to help you become more aware of the present moment and separate yourself from your thoughts and emotions, giving you the tools to combat various psychological symptoms as they arise.

 What is the research behind mindfulness-based therapy?
 Research has shown that mindfulness-based therapies are effective for reducing stress/anxiety, improving sleep, reducing insomnia, preventing depression relapse, anxiety, alcohol abuse, eating disorders, ADHD, chronic pain, overall health (e.g., reducing blood pressure), and improving relationships.